This tutorial is about installing Openwrt firmware to Xiaomi Mi router 4A Gigabit edition using Windows 10 pro computer.

 cd /tmp

-curl http://diyhobi.com/dl.php?file=openwrt-22.03_mi_4a_giga.bin --output openwrt.bin
+curl https://diyhobi.com/dl.php?file=openwrt-22.03_mi_4a_giga.bin --output openwrt.bin

 cat /proc/mtd